 Failure to categorise the employee correctly and therefore to adhere to legal and award requirements can lead to misunderstandings and possibly legal action for underpayment of entitlements and prosecution for breach of the award.

-Part-time employees are employed for fixed hours every week and depending on the number of hours worked have the same entitlements as full-time employees calculated on a pro-rata basis.
-If public holidays fall on days usually worked the employee is entitled to payment for that holiday.
+Part-time employees are employed for fixed hours every week and depending on the number of hours worked and have the same entitlements as full-time employees calculated on a pro-rata basis.
+If public holidays fall on days usually worked, the employee is entitled to payment for that holiday.
 Part-time employees are also entitled to notice of termination and to make a claim for unfair dismissal.